-The fire service is a unique work environment in which workers live together for long periods.
-Leaders will be aware of the challenges that this can create and work to minimize disruption and discord.
+The fire service is a unique work environment where workers live together for long periods.
+Leaders will be aware of the challenges this can create and work to minimize disruption and discord.
 Like all families, there will be conflict.
-We will courageously handle conflict in an open manner.
+We will courageously and sincerely handle conflict.
 We will not tolerate gossip, talking behind backs, or triangulation.
-These activities destroy trust in a social environment, and we hold the trust of each other in high esteem.
+These activities destroy trust in a social environment, and we hold each other's trust in high esteem.
 We are open to constructive feedback and trust that feedback is given to help us all succeed and improve.
+Each member of the organization cares not only about their fellow firefighter but also about their family.